 Any driver looking to make their car stand out with a private number plate will want to take the measures to get the most bang for their buck.
 Today, most popular letter and number combinations on private number plates will be priced quite high.

 Realistically, finding the perfect number plate within your budget will be a challenge.
 However, we can help you navigate through the process to ensure you get the most out of your private plate.
-Here are a few do’s and don’ts when it comes to buying the perfect personalised plate.
+Here are a few do’s and don’ts when it comes to buying the perfect private number plate.

 DO set a firm budget

 First, you must always determine how much you can spend.
-Your budget can be as wild as you want it to be, afterall it is your hard earned money.
-However, determining what this cost is critical for most buyers.
+Your budget can be as wild as you want it to be.
+After all, it is your hard earned money.
+However, determining the cost is critical for most buyers.
 Private plates often do not come cheap, and the more popular a combination of characters, the more expensive a plate.
 Most dealers will allow you to filter a price limit, so you do not waste too much time going through unsuitable, out-of-budget plates.
-Sometimes it can be worth going the extra mile if your finances allow as often the extra investment will be well worth it, especially when you come to sell in the future.
+Sometimes it can be worth going the extra mile if your finances allow, as often the extra investment will be well worth it, especially when you come to sell in the future.